Justice Roundtable – The Progressive Voice for Justice Reform

 Justice Roundtable Assembly

 Each quarter, Roundtable partners and allies assemble to network, share information and updates, and provide strategic thinking to advance the Roundtable’s goals.
 Check our calendar and RSVP to join us at the next Roundtable discussion or event.
+Click here to view archived live stream footage and other videos.

 Justice Roundtable Working Groups